 What if I’m not in China?

+How can you get an internship if you are not in China?
 If you cannot be in China right now due to Covid-19 travel restrictions, don’t lose hope!
 It is still possible to intern remotely with a Chinese company.
 Reach out to companies to see if they would be open to remote interns.
 Though you may not be in the physical office, a remote internship is still a wonderful chance to work in your field.

 How to register your Chinese internship